mejialaguna/Book_Search/README.md

  <br/>

 # Acceptance Criteria
+GIVEN a book search engine <br/>
-GIVEN a single-page application portfolio for a web developer WHEN I load the portfolio <br/>
+WHEN I load the search engine<br/>
-THEN I am presented with a page containing a header, a section for content, and a footer<br/>
+THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button.<br/>
-WHEN I view the header<br/>
+WHEN I click on the Search for Books menu option<br/>
-THEN I am presented with the developer's name and navigation with titles corresponding to different sections of the portfolio<br/>
+THEN I am presented with an input field to search for books and a submit button.<br/>
-WHEN I view the navigation titles<br/>
+WHEN I am not logged in and enter a search term in the input field and click the submit button.<br/>
-THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted<br/>
+THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site.<br/>
-WHEN I click on a navigation title<br/>
+WHEN I click on the Login/Signup menu option<br/>
+THEN a modal appears on the screen with a toggle between the option to log in or sign up<br/>
+WHEN the toggle is set to Signup<br/>
-THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted<br/>
+THEN I am presented with three inputs for a username, an email address, and a password, and a signup button<br/>
-WHEN I load the portfolio the first time<br/>
-THEN the About Me title and section are selected by default<br/>
+WHEN the toggle is set to Login<br/>
-WHEN I am presented with the About Me section<br/>
+THEN I am presented with two inputs for an email address and a password and login button<br/>
-THEN I see a recent photo or avatar of the developer and a short bio about them<br/>
+WHEN I enter a valid email address and create a password and click on the signup button<br/>
+THEN my user account is created and I am logged in to the site<br/>
+WHEN I enter my account’s email address and password and click on the login button<br/>
+THEN I the modal closes and I am logged in to the site<br/>
-WHEN I am presented with the Portfolio section<br/>
+WHEN I am logged in to the site<br/>
-THEN I see titled images of six of the developer’s applications with links to both the deployed applications and the corresponding GitHub repository<br/>
+THEN the menu options change to Search for Books, an option to see my saved books, and Logout<br/>
+WHEN I am logged in and enter a search term in the input field and click the submit button<br/>
+THEN I am presented with several search results, each featuring a book’s title, author, description, image, and a link to that book on the Google Books site and a button to save a book to my account<br/>
-WHEN I am presented with the Contact section<br/>
+WHEN I click on the Save button on a book<br/>
-THEN I see a contact form with fields for a name, an email address, and a message<br/>
-WHEN I move my cursor out of one of the form fields without entering text<br/>
-THEN I receive a notification that this field is required<br/>
+THEN that book’s information is saved to my account<br/>
-WHEN I enter text into the email address field<br/>
+WHEN I click on the option to see my saved books<br/>
-THEN I receive a notification if I have entered an invalid email address<br/>
+THEN I am presented with all of the books I have saved to my <br/> account, each featuring the book’s title, author, description, image, and a link to that book on the Google Books site and a button to remove a book from my account<br/>
-WHEN I am presented with the Resume section<br/>
+WHEN I click on the Remove button on a book<br/>
-THEN I see a link to a downloadable resume and a list of the developer’s proficiencies<br/>
+THEN that book is deleted from my saved books list<br/>
-WHEN I view the footer<br/>
+WHEN I click on the Logout button<br/>
-THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
+THEN I am logged out of the site and presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button .